Lucille shouted into her microphone at the ten thousand pilots of her Galaxy Zephyr. “You heard the bird-thing! Transfer power to our heart!”

 “Minah!
 You heard the bird-thing!”
 All ten thousand pilots reclaimed their engines’ output.
-The Galaxy Zephyr became opaque pink but its heart shined through, pulsing red and blue.
+The Galaxy Zephyr became opaque pink, but its heart shined through, pulsing red and blue.
 Charlie, Daisuke, Eisu, and Fumiko tested the Galaxy Zephyr’s fingers and toes.
-It would take time to regain full strength, but they managed to point the Galaxy Zephyr’s chest at the descending thumb.
+It would take time to regain full strength, but they managed to angle the Galaxy Zephyr’s chest to point at the descending thumb.
 “Bird-thing!
 Fire!”

-Zephyr-Purple’s chest fired a brilliant beam of white-hot light which hit the Galaxy Zephyr’s red-and-blue pulsing heart, heating it yellow and sky-blue.
-The beam propelled the heart toward the descending thumb, but the heart couldn’t penetrate the Galaxy Zephyr’s chest.
+Zephyr-Purple’s chest fired a brilliant beam of white-hot light which hit the Galaxy Zephyr’s red-and-blue pulsing heart, heating it yellow and cyan.
+The beam propelled the heart but couldn’t push it through the Galaxy Zephyr’s chest.
 “Something’s wrong,” said the bird-pilot.
 “Our chest-cannon can’t eject the payload!”

 Lucille pressed a button to address the bird-pilot privately.
 “Don’t say something’s wrong!” she shouted, “tell me how to fix it!
-No time for whining!”
+No time to whine!”

 “Do it manually!” said the bird-pilot.

 ZAB spoke through Lucille’s monitors.
 “Take a hands-on approach.”